Review · Other Supplements

 - 1 source attached

-Is Chair Yoga Exercises for Any Age worth it?
+What Chair Yoga Exercises for Any Age is, in one sentence

 What you actually get

 - Main chair yoga PDF.
-Around 20–30 pages with illustrated poses.
-The routines are beginner-level: seated cat-cow, neck rolls, gentle twists, and breathing.
-If you’ve watched a short chair yoga video before, much of this will feel familiar.
+Around 20–30 pages, illustrated with stick-figure or stock-photo poses.
+The routines are basic: seated cat-cow, neck rolls, gentle twists, and breathing exercises.
+If you’ve ever watched a 10-minute chair yoga video on YouTube, you’ve seen 90% of this content.

 - Quick-start routine checklist.
 A one-page summary of the daily routine.
-Print it, stick it on your desk, and it becomes the most practical piece in the bundle.
+Genuinely handy if you print it and stick it on your desk — the most practical deliverable in the bundle.

 How the marketing oversells